-- IE30 In accordance with IAS 38 Intangible Assets, the operator recognises the intangible asset at cost, ie the fair value of the consideration received or receivable. - IE31 During the construction phase of the arrangement the portion of the operator's contract asset that (representsrepresenting its accumulating right to be paid amounts in excess of the guaranteed amount for providing construction services) is classified presented as a right to receive a licence to charge users of the infrastructure.
-The operator-measures estimates the fair value of its consideration received or receivable stand-alone selling price of the construction services as equal to the forecast construction costs plus 5 per cent, which the operator concludes is consistent with the rate that a market participant would require as compensation for providing the construction services and for assuming the risk associated with the construction costs.
+- IE30 In accordance with IAS 38 Intangible Assets, the operator recognises the intangible asset at cost, ie the fair value of the consideration received or receivable. - IE31 During the construction phase of the arrangement the portion of the operator's contract asset that represents its accumulating right to be paid amounts in excess of the guaranteed amount for providing construction services is presented as a right to receive a licence to charge users of the infrastructure.
+The operator estimates the stand-alone selling price of the construction services as equal to the forecast construction costs plus 5 per cent, which the operator concludes is consistent with the rate that a market participant would require as compensation for providing the construction services and for assuming the risk associated with the construction costs.
 It is also assumed that, in accordance with IAS 23 Borrowing Costs, the operator capitalises the borrowing costs, estimated at 6.7 per cent, during the construction phase: